 Management of a case of fibroid includes:

-Homeopathic management includes selection of a medicine after thorough case analysis which could help the patient to feel better in everything.
-There are many medicines like sepia, pulsatilla, sulphur, graphites, tuberculinum, arsenic alb, psorinum, natrum our etc which can help the patient with every symptom of fibroid.
+Homoeopathic management includes the selection of medicine after thorough case analysis which could help the patient to feel better in everything.
+There are many medicines like sepia, pulsatilla, sulphur, graphites, tuberculinum, arsenic alb, psorinum, natrum mur etc which can help the patient with every symptom of fibroid.
 Thus the patient can live towards normal life with fibroid till menopause.